- Cyber

 Gabriel:

 Absolutely.
 And the irony is that executives are often the worst offenders.
-It's their business — they feel like the rules don't apply to them.
+It's their business so they feel like the rules don't apply to them.
 They'll send a password over email.
 They'll share something externally that absolutely shouldn't leave the building.
-If leadership behaviour isn't aligned, no one below takes it seriously either.
-The tone is top-down.
+If leadership behaviour doesn't match then no one below takes it seriously either.
+You have to be top-down.

 Gabriel:

 CE+ is the essentials.
 It's a legitimate starting point.
 But regulation is moving faster than frameworks.
-DORA, GDPR, NIS2 — and now the UK Cyber Security and Resilience Bill — these carry real legal weight that CE+ doesn't.
-They have overlapping control requirements, but the stakes are different.
-Businesses are going to have to mature past CE+ faster than they might expect just to keep pace with mandatory obligations.
+DORA, UK GDPR, NIS2 and now the UK Cyber Security and Resilience Bill all carry real legal weight that CE+ doesn't.
+CE+ covers a lot of bases but they will need to figure out where there are overlapping control requirements to keep pace with mandatory obligations.

-But AI also introduces new risk.
+On AI.
+I think it's incremental rather than revolutionary for most organisations.
+It potentially helps with analysis but AI also introduces new risk.
 AI governance is going to become part of the control scope.
 That's a category CE+ wasn't designed for.
-So if anything, AI accelerates the need to go beyond the framework — not replace it.
+So if anything, AI accelerates the need to go beyond the framework not replace it.

 Make Cyber Essentials Plus Part of How You Operate